What is Regulation & Why Is It So Important?

-The way each key plays can be summarized by how well a piano or a piano’s action is “regulated”.
+How precise & controlled each key plays can be summarized by how well a piano or a piano’s action is regulated.

-9 out of 10 times, a regulation costs a great amount less than replacing it with a used piano and far less than a brand new instrument (see Pianobuyer.com for current retail prices).
+9 out of 10 times, fixing a piano costs much less than buying a used one, and far less than a new one.

 Vertical pianos cost between $6,000 and $20,000 while grand pianos range from $8,000 to over $100,000.
 If your piano is structurally sound and still has good components in the action, I can restore its tone & playing performance with a series of comprehensive adjustments.